randychoc/cuentas-reactjs/README.md

-# cuentas-reactjs-mongodb
+# Cuentas - ReactJS

-Aplicación Web desarrollada con ReactJS y MongoDB, conectada con un API REST propia, que almacena cuentas.
+Web application developed with ReactJS, connected to its own API Rest, which stores accounts.